Skip to Content

 man and woman thanksgiving dinner host

 Who says you have to do it all?
 Ask guests to bring a dish to share, potluck style.
 You can take on the main course while friends and family bring sides, desserts, or drinks.
 Not only does it lighten your load, but it also makes the meal feel like a true community effort.
+Just coordinate ahead of time to avoid duplicate dishes.
+And hey, it allows everyone to show off their cooking skills or favorite store-bought pie.

 5. Go for Natural Decor